 4. Irish Setter Men’s Vaprtrek Waterproof 8″ Hunting Boot

 These boots by Irish Setter are seriously badass.
 This model is built very much like an athletic shoe while still retaining the toughness and function of a hunting boot.
 The RPM technology employed in building the composite sole of this boot makes it far lighter than other comparable hunting boots.
 Irish Setter claims this model is around 40% lighter than other big game hunting boots — quite a difference!
 There’s no real insulation with this option because the idea here is to have a lightweight and highly mobile boot.
 These will keep you warm enough with a toasty pair of socks but for real cold weather hunting you’re going to want something a bit more insulated.
 The UltraDry waterproofing system however will no doubt keep your feet dry and happy — hunters swear by this boot for avoiding wetness while in the field.
 Irish Setter has included their ScentBan technology with this boot as well — the treatment is added to various materials throughout the boot to kill odor causing bacteria and keep your scent to a minimal.
-For arounf $150 I think these boots are a great value.
+For around $150 I think these boots are a great value — they out compete a ton of more expensive options.
 The mobility and performance of the Vaprtreks is tough to top if you’re looking for a pair of boots for early season hunting.

 - RPM Composite Sole Technology makes these boots far lighter than most competitors